Exclusive: Asian buyers of U.S. LNG dial back as exuberance dims

 Tokyo Gas, which bought 1.4 million tonnes per annum of LNG over 20 years from U.S. East Coast project Cove Point, has offered to sell over half, or 0.75 million tonnes/year, to at least one southern European energy firm, a source there said.

-Part of the problem for Japanese players is that steps toward gas market liberalization at home make it hard to know how much gas utilities will need going forward, traders there said.
+Part of the problem for Japanese players is that steps towards gas market liberalization at home make it hard to know how much gas utilities will need going forward, traders there said.

-Following suit, Osaka Gas is offering five-year deals to Europeans and others from its 2.2 million tonne/year position at the Freeport facility, in Texas.
+Following suit, Osaka Gas is offering five-year deals to Europeans and others from its 2.2 million tonne/year (1 tonne = 1.102 metric tons) position at the Freeport facility, in Texas.

 The mark-up varies between sellers but in one case is at least $1 per million British thermal units (mmBtu) -- a reference term used to express LNG prices -- above what it initially paid, a source with knowledge of the matter said.